Gordon999/Pi_LIbCamera_GUI/README.md

 Can also save timelapses, set Interval to 0 for fast capture (uses libcamera-vid).
 If you want to capture high resolution images as fast as possible using Timelapse set Interval to 0, set Duration to required seconds, set V_FPS to max, set V_Coder to mjpeg, set V_Format to maximum value, click on CAPTURE Timelapse to start.
 The images will be in /home/.username./Pictures.
 If using Arducam 16MP or 64MP AF camera you will need more memory allocated to achieve full resolution if using Timelapse.
 In /boot/config.txt set dtoverlay=vc4-kms-v3d,cma-512 and then reboot.
 Note for fastest timelapse it uses libcamera-vid so not the highest quality images.

 With a Pi HQ Camera will allow exposures upto 239 seconds.
-(Note v1 and v2 cameras limited to approx 1.1 seconds due to libcamera), Arducam 16 and 64mp cameras upto 200 and 435 seconds.
+(Note Pi v1 limited to approx 1.1 seconds due to libcamera), Arducam 16 and 64mp cameras upto 200 and 435 seconds.

 Click mouse on the left of a button to decrease, right to increase or use the appropriate slider